VAT and Conference Participation

 VAT and Conference Participation – Why Swedish VAT Applies to EFUF 2026

-According to Swedish tax law and the EU VAT Directive (2006/112/EC), all participation fees for conferences physically held in Sweden are subject to Swedish Value Added Tax (VAT).
+According to Swedish tax law and the EU VAT Directive (2006/112/EC), all conference registration fees for conferences held in person in Sweden are subject to Swedish Value Added Tax (VAT).
 This rule applies regardless of the participant’s country of residence, company location, or VAT registration status.

 1. The General EU VAT Rule for Services (Article 44)